 When we write stories we can show speech in different ways.
 Comics often use speech bubbles to show what people are saying.

-We can also use speech marks to show the same information.
-Speech marks look like this:
+We can also use inverted commas, which some people call speech marks, to show the same information.

 They are sometimes called 'sixty sixes' and 'ninety nines', and they go around the words that are actually spoken.